What Is the Net Working Capital Formula?

 Bank statements don’t show assets other than cash, and they don’t show liabilities, so they don’t provide a full picture of your business’s working capital.
 However, lenders will get some indication from bank balances of your business’s incoming and outgoing cash flow.

 The requirements differ slightly for different lenders.
-Short-term online lenders usually ask for three to four months of bank statements, and medium-term lenders usually require six months of bank statements.
+Short-term online business loan lenders usually ask for three to four months of bank statements, and medium-term lenders usually require six months of bank statements.
 Banks and SBA lenders will ask for your current year’s balance sheet to do a more formal analysis of your working capital.